Gargantua (film): Plot

 On the island of Malau, marine biologist Jack Ellway (Adam Baldwin) studies the effect of seismic activity on the area's marine life.
 A string of mysterious drownings soon turns their research project into a beachfront disaster as Jack learns that a nearby underwater trench is home to a family of giant amphibians that have mutated after prolonged exposure to buried pesticides.
-As Jack and local doctor Alyson Hart (Julie Carmen) explore the surrounding ocean for the creatures, the military comes and tries to investigate.
-Jack's son, Brandon (Emile Hirsch), discovers and befriends a baby creature that is able to leave the ocean and walk on land, and the parent creature tries to find the baby and go on a rampage.
-After its first rampage, the military gets involved and kills the parent.
-The next morning, it turns out that there is another parent, and it returns to the ocean with the baby.
+As Jack and local doctor Alyson Hart (Julie Carmen) explore the surrounding ocean for the creatures, the military arrives and begins to investigate.
+Jack's son, Brandon (Emile Hirsch), discovers and befriends a baby creature that is able to leave the ocean and walk on land.
+A more dangerous, bear sized creature responsible for incidents at the beach and implied to be the baby's older brother, also comes ashore and causes a panic before being captured.

+Whilst held captive, the older brother and baby creature's cries cause the mother to rise from the deep to reclaim her children.
+After a plan to lure the mother back out to sea by releasing the younger creature goes astray, due to a greedy fisherman trying to abduct the juvenile for a huge payout to an exotic animal dealer, the mother begins searching the island for her offspring.
+Her destructive advance forces Colonel Wayne (Bobby Hosea), in charge of the local military, to get involved.
+Fearing for the safety of the islands and his men, the Colonel reluctantly gives the orders to attack and the mother creature is killed.
+Revealing the existence of the baby creature to his father, Brandon assists Jack in a new plan to ensure the creature's safety whilst the remorseful Colonel Wayne buys them time.
+An adult male, the mate of the slain female and father of the two juveniles, arrives to reclaim his offspring and deceased mate.
+The Ellways manage to free the two juveniles and all three remaining creatures depart back to the deep sea.